 Being flexible is essential in steelhead fishing.
 Weather and water conditions can change fast.
 Being able to adjust your tactics is very important.

 This might mean changing bead colours, adjusting how you present them, or moving to different spots.
+Learn complete soft bead fishing techniques for all conditions.

 By keeping up with the weather and water conditions, and being flexible, you can catch more steelhead.